-The extra-financial approach integrated in the investment strategy of this financial product is the following:
+The extra-financial approach integrated into the investment strategy of this financial product is as follows:

-- Sectoral and normative exclusions filter - Recreational cannabis, Tobacco production, Controversial weapons as defined by the Ottawa and Oslo Conventions, Thermal coal, Tobacco, Arms (in the broadest sense, including nuclear weapons with no minimum turnover threshold), Gambling, Pornography, Non-conventional and controversial hydrocarbons, Conventional hydrocarbons, companies subject to controversies deemed very severe by MSCI ESG Research (a list containing, among others, companies guilty of the proven violation of one or more of the ten principles of the United Nations Global Compact) and companies affected by the US Executive Order 13959. - The ESG rating coverage of portfolio securities must be at least 95% at all times. - The minimum ESG rating for each portfolio company must be greater than or equal to 5.5/10.
-To assess the minimum ESG rating, a number of ESG indicators are used as described in the question "What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by the financial product?
-If an issuer's ESG rating is below this level, it is automatically excluded from the investable universe. - Controversies are monitored on the basis of MSCI ESG Research and will result in a malus that can reduce the ESG rating by up to 1 point, and possibly exclude the stock if the ESG rating falls below the minimum rating (5.5/10).
-When the stock is not covered by MSCI ESG Research, the analysis is fully internalised and the controversy malus can be up to 2 points maximum.
-This malus only sanctions governance controversies.
-This difference is explained by the fact that MSCI ESG Research integrates and penalises, directly in its environmental and social ratings, any controversies that an issuer may have on these two dimensions.
-Also, if requested by LFDE's teams, the Ethics Committee has the power to decide to exclude a stock from the portfolios in the event of a serious controversy arising within a company held in one or more portfolios. - The induced emissions intensity of all scopes must be better than its benchmark.
+- · Sectoral and normative exclusions filter - Recreational cannabis, Tobacco production, Controversial weapons as defined by the Ottawa and Oslo Conventions, Thermal coal, Tobacco, Armaments (in the broadest sense, including nuclear weapons with no minimum turnover threshold), Gambling, Pornography, Non-conventional and controversial hydrocarbons, Conventional hydrocarbons, Nuclear energy, Alcohol, GMOs, Palm oil, Biocides, companies with controversies deemed very severe by MSCI ESG Research (a list that includes companies guilty of violating one or more of the ten principles of the United Nations Global Compact) and companies affected by the US Executive Order 13959 sanctions. - The ESG rating coverage rate of the securities in the portfolio must be 100% at all times.
+ESG analysis of issuers is systematic and prior to investment. - The minimum ESG rating of each portfolio company must be greater than or equal to 6.5/10.
+To assess the minimum ESG rating, a number of ESG indicators are used as described in the question "What sustainability indicators are used to measure the achievement of each of the environmental or social characteristics promoted by the financial product?
+If an issuer's ESG rating is below this threshold, it is automatically excluded from the investable universe. - Controversies are monitored on the basis of MSCI ESG Research, which will result in a maximum of 2 points (granularity of the malus of 0.5) and sanctions ESG controversies on the three pillars.
+If necessary, this malus may exclude the stock if the ESG rating falls below the minimum rating (6.5/10).
+Also, if requested by La Financière de l'Echiquier's teams, the Ethics Committee has the power to decide to exclude a stock from the portfolios if a serious controversy appears within a company held in one or more portfolios. - Impact filter through the SDG score: This score allows us to define the net contribution of companies to the SDGs.
+In our methodology, we measure this contribution through two scores.
+First, the Solutions Score, which is based on the analysis of products and services.
+Among the 17 SDGs, 9 business-oriented SDGs were selected (3, 4, 6, 7, 8, 9, 11, 12, 16).
+For each of them, we have mapped the activities that contribute positively and those that contribute negatively.
+The distribution of the company's turnover in these activities gives a Net Score out of 100.
+Secondly, the Initiatives Score which is based on the analysis of the company's social and environmental practices.
+The objective of this score is to value the leading social and environmental practices of companies contributing to the SDGs and to penalise practices that contribute negatively to one or more SDGs.
+LFDE has mapped these practices for each of the 17 SDGs.
+From these two scores, the contribution of companies to the SDGs is assigned to the targets of each SDG.
+The average of the Solutions score and the Initiatives score gives an SDG score out of 100.
+Companies need to achieve an SDG score of 25/100 and a Solutions score of 20/100 to ensure that they are making a positive environmental and/or social contribution. - The induced emissions intensity of all scopes must be better than its benchmark.
 The portfolio coverage rate must be greater than or equal to 90% for this financial product.
-The calculation method used is available in the Transparency Code available on the management company's website. - The ESG Controversy Score must be better than its benchmark: This score measures the level of severity of a company's controversies.
-This score, ranging from 0 to 10 (0 being the worst score), is provided to us by MSCI ESG Research.
-The portfolio coverage rate must be greater than or equal to 70% for this financial product.
+The calculation method used is available in the Transparency Code available on the management company's website.